NixOS/nix/doc/manual/source/store/drv.md

 A derivation is a specification for running an executable on precisely defined input files to repeatably produce output files at uniquely determined file system paths.

-What is the natural Unix analog for a build step *in action*?
-Answer: a process that will eventually exit, leaving behind some output files.
-What is the natural way to *plan* such a step?
-An `execve` system call.

 A derivation consists of:

  - A name